livepeer/docs/docs/source/guides/benchmark_transcoding.rst

         -concurrentSessions 5

 The default configuration for the output renditions is - 240p30fps, 360p30fps, 720p30fps.
-You may follow the `transcoding options guide <https://github.com/livepeer/go-livepeer/blob/master/doc/transcodingoptions.md>`_ to set custom output profiles, or use the JSON for most common configuration found on the network as:
+You may follow the `transcoding options guide <https://github.com/livepeer/go-livepeer/blob/master/doc/transcodingoptions.md>`_ to set custom output profiles, or use the JSON for most `common configuration <https://github.com/livepeer/go-livepeer/blob/master/cmd/livepeer_bench/transcodingOptions.json>`_ found on the network as:

 ::

     ./livepeer_bench -in bbb/source.m3u8 \
-        -transcodingOptions cmd/livepeer_bench/transcodingOptions.json
+        -transcodingOptions transcodingOptions.json

 Benchmark output
 ****************